thin-edge/thin-edge.io/docs/src/references/tedge-configuration-management.md

 ## Handling config update commands

-By a config update operation, the plugin downloads a requested configuration file from the tedge file transfer repository, and locates it to the target path.
+By a config update operation, the plugin downloads a requested configuration file from the tedge file transfer repository, and moves it to the target path.

 The plugin subscribes to config update commands on the `<root>/<identifier>/cmd/config_update/+` MQTT topics.
 For example, it subscribes to the following topic for the main device.